If you’re going to make a successful academic career, you should learn how to write…

 - Concluding statement.

 That’s all!
-Once broken down in such a way, it should no longer seem difficult to find how to approach an argumentative essay.
+Once broken down in such a way, it should no longer seem challenging to find how to approach an argumentative essay.
 However, in case you feel you might require additional guidance, get in touch with a custom argumentative essay writing service, which would be delighted to help you out at any stage of your task.